jrmeyerhofer/LITA2017/Lesson_1/README.md

 What can you do?
 Add a menu to a sheet, build a stand-alone application, or create a container bound application in a Google Sheet or Docs.
 You can also run a GAS application as a web service - independ from interfaces - that can be called from elsewhere on the web.

 What can't you do?
-Google Apps scrips enforce quotas on the number of calls you can make.
+Google Apps scripts enforce quotas on the number of calls you can make.
 Keep this in mind when developing your script.
 See Quotas for Google Services at https://developers.google.com/apps-script/guides/services/quotas

 ## Lesson Steps